 The Origin of Bitcoin Cash

-The altcoin formed at block 478558, when the Bitcoin blockchain split into two separate networks during a hard fork in 2017.
-This happens when developers and the communities backing a digital token cannot agree on the governing software and future of a project, which happens more often than you might think.
-Just within the Bitcoin network, there have been 105 hard forks to date, according to crypto fork tracker Forkdrop.io.
+Bitcoin Cash formed at block 478558 of the Bitcoin blockchain, where it separated into two separate networks during a hard fork in 2017.
+(A hard fork describes when a cryptocurrency and its blockchain protocol splits in two, requiring all users and validators to upgrade to the latest protocol version.
+This happens when developers and the communities backing a digital token cannot agree on the governing software and future of a project.)

-In the case of Bitcoin Cash, camps split over a need for network speed.
+In the case of BCH, camps split over a need for network speed.

 “The idea was to have a bigger block size to enable more transactions in a block, which would mean you wouldn’t have the network clogging up and transactions waiting for the next block to be mined,” said Stefan Rust, founder and CEO at Truflation, a blockchain-based index that aggregates inflation rates of digital and fiat currencies.
 “That was highly controversial, as it required miners to adopt a software upgrade.”